Download Printable Formats (pdf)

 Colds and coughs, without fever or other signs of illness

-Disease spread by mosquitos: Malaria, West Nile Virus
+Disease spread by mosquitos: malaria, West Nile Virus

 Disease spread by ticks: Babesiosis, Ehrlichiosis, Lyme Disease, Rocky Mountain Spotted Fever, Tularemia

-MRSA, if only a carrier
+MRSA, if child is only a carrier

 Rash without fever or behavior change